corne12345/Lekker-oke-/README.md

 This problem will be displayed as a map of all the houses at their coordinates, as shown in the picture below.
 ![afbeelding](https://user-images.githubusercontent.com/43990565/49215236-a5795080-f3c8-11e8-9583-29a6e7dbe636.png)

+## Algorithms
+The first solution to this problem has been attempted by the usage of a random algorithm.
+This algorithm randomly places all the houses on a certain coordinate and checks whether or not this will lead to a valid siuation.
+Only valid sets will lead to an output.

+Two constructive algorithms have been built.
+First of all a greedy algorithm that places a house on a coordinate, which will maximize the free space of that house and therefore results in a maximal free space of that house.
+This greedy algorithm is short-sighted and doesn't take past or future attemps into account.
+A seconds constructive algorithm is a depth-first algorithm that has been simplified to greatly reduce running time.

+A iterative hill climber was also constructed.
+This changes the coordinates of a selected house randomly (min and max can be alterered) and saves if this change increases the worth.

 ## Structure
 The powerpoint presentations for the weekly meetings are present in the folder /powerpoints.
 The code for the creation of the grid and the building is provided in the folder /grid.